ibawolf/ibawolf.github.io/pages/info.md

 * Linus Torvolds - Creator of Linux (Open-Source computer operating system)
 * Yukihiro "Matz" Matsumoto - Creator of Ruby computer language
 * Larry Wall - Creator of the Perl computer language

+* * *
+#### About the Photo:
+The photo at the top of the page, I took as a panorama of San Fancisco Bay, taken from the middle of the Golden Gate bridge.
+The multiple photos were taken with my Sony a6500 mirrorless camera, and stitched together with Adobe Lightroom.